fuadydy/fuadydy/README.md

 - 👋 Hi, I’m @fuadydy
-- 👀 I’m interested in website development and this my first journey become web developer and also Quality Assurance.
+- 👀 I’m interested in website development and this my first journey become web developer and also Software Quality Assurance.
-- 🌱 I’m currently learning HTML5,CSS and anything related to web develop
+- 🌱 I’m currently learning HTML5,CSS and so forth related to web development.
+Also I'm interest to software quality assurance tester.
 - 📫 You can reach me via email fuadydy@gmail.com

 <!---